AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-04-0.md

 Learn about [upgrade instructions for the 2025.04.0 release](upgrade-instructions-2025-04-0.md).

-## Publishing

-- In the legacy AEM Sites output, section links within nested topics of a map do not resolve correctly when manually set in Source mode.
-Instead of navigating to the intended section, they redirect to the main topic that contains the nested topic.
-(26103)
-- Inconsistent error logging for HTML5 output generation failures in different environments, despite using the same Experience Manager Guides version.
-(25969)

-## Editor

-- Unable to access file properties from the repository panel if the parent folder name includes "&" character.
-(25762)
-- Options to save changes and save as a new version work for even locked files in the Editor.
-(23875)

 ## Authoring

 - Special character insertion box in the Editor fails to load for German locale.
 (24537)
 - Comments and labels added while saving a new version of a DITAVAL file are not getting saved in the Version History with the new version.
 (24076)
-- When working with a map that contains a large number of references, the right panel in the Editor does not refresh while switching between the referenced files.
+- When working with a map that contains a large number of references, the right panel in the Editor does not refresh and displays incorrect referenced while switching between the map files.
 (23344)
-- The order of customized filters set in the repository filters is not retained as defined.
-Additionally, performing an advanced filtering operation on the custom fields results in an application error.
+- The outgoing and incoming references in the Right panel do not refresh properly when switching between map files.
+This issue occurs specifically when the map files contain a large number of references.
+- The Repository filter does not retain the order of custom filters defined in the `ui_config.json`.
 (21193)
-- In the Baseline and Translation UI, the document state of the working copy of a topic is displayed for all versions of a topic instead of the selected version.
-(20674)
-- Unable to remove the empty lines in a code block element from Author view.
+- Deleting multiple lines of text in a `codeblock` element creates an empty space which can not be removed from Author view.
 (20672)
-- New ids fail to generate for elements defined in snippets or templates, even when the **auto generate ID** option is enabled in `XMLEditorConfig`.
+- New ids fail to generate for elements when such elements are added via snippets or created via templates, even when the **auto generate ID** option is enabled in `XMLEditorConfig`.
 (21734)
 - Creating a new dita asset from dita templates copies the replication properties from corresponding dita templates.
-(21193)
+(25145)
+- Unable to access file properties from the repository panel if the parent folder name includes "&" character.
+(25762)
+- The topics are saved as a new version without locking the file even when **Ask for new version on close** option is enabled in `XMLEditorConfig`(23875)

 ## Publishing

+- In the legacy AEM Sites output, section links within nested topics of a map do not resolve correctly when manually set in Source mode or the content is imported from an external source.
+Instead of navigating to the intended section, they redirect to the main topic that contains the nested topic.
+(26103)
+- If the `scope=external` attribute is missing from external links in a DITA topic, HTML5 publishing fails without indicating the files where this attribute is missing in the error logs, especially when the microservice is enabled.
+(25969)
 - Unable to embed video links in Native pdf even when the **Embed Multimedia Files** option is enabled in the PDF preset.
 (9989)
+- Unable to pass the metadata properties to map landing pages generated using new AEM Sites publishing.
+(27288)

+## Management

+- Document state from the working copy of a topic is displayed against all the versions of that topic in the Translation and Baseline UI.
+(20674)

 ## Review